Assess, move, build.

 Time efficient

-Powerlifting is an incredibly efficient method of training.
+Powerlifting is an incredibly efficient form of strength exercise.
 Just three basic exercises which work the whole body – the deadlift, the squat and the bench press.
 Exercises that build strength useful in everyday movements like standing from sitting and carrying your shopping.

 Exercises that have built the world’s strongest people.